forwinder15/green-rosemary/src/pages/style-guide.md

 ## How Should I Dress?

-You'll see everything from jeans to suits at Now Church.
+You'll see everything from jeans to suits at Bronson First Baptist.
 Dress up or dress comfortably, and either way, you will fit in!

 ## What do My Kids Do?